Aitorias/Aitorias/README.md

 I love **front-end development** and I am specialized in PHP, SQL and JavaScript.

-I am currently taking a full-stack development bootcamp in JavaScript to increase my knowledge. :books:
+I am currently taking a full-stack development bootcamp in JavaScript to improve my knowledge. :books:

 &nbsp;